Global EbA Fund - Support for the Implementation and Upscaling of Ecosystem-based Adaptation

 - The Fund replaced its two-stage application process, in which successful concept stage applicants were invited to submit a full proposal through a single-stage application.

-- The Fund now includes three new Action Pillars.
+- The Fund now includes three Action Pillars.
 Previously, applicants would align their proposed interventions with one of three Strategic Objectives.
 In addition to this, projects must now clearly indicate their relevance to a maximum of two of three new Action Pillars.

 - The Core Indicator Framework was developed to support the monitoring and communication of the grantees’ project outcomes.
 Applicants must identify at least three relevant indicators from the Core Indicator Framework and incorporate them into the individual project’s logical framework.